hyperjeff/articles/README.md

 Some much more thoughtful, explanatory stuff should go here, with screenshots.

+In the meantime, check out this blog article on it here: http://blog.hyperjeff.net/?p=178

 Very rough state.
 Next things to fix:
+* An install script / makefile
 * A single place to set the root directory for the articles
-* An install script
-* Screenshots here
+* Add screenshots in Readme
 * Nice full explanation including file and folder naming conventions.

 -Jeff